 Between 2016 and 2018 we saw regular attendance increase by more than 25% and have seen multiple conversions and baptisms.
 We added GracePointe Cafe, the Pastor's Prayer Team, and in 2019 introduced Joshua's Men, a mentoring ministry for men.

-To say that 2020 has been a challenging year is an understatement.
+To say that 2020 and 2021 have been challenging years is an understatement.
 COVID-19 changed everything.
 But even with the challenges of the pandemic we have seen some exiciting things come to pass.
 We replaced the "traditional" Mid-Week service with in-home LIFE Groups.
 Our prayer is that these more intimate and "at-home" meetings will help build relationships and community.
-We have also launched a virtual prayer meeting (via Facebook Live) that has revolutionized our prayer ministry, getting more people involved than what we have seen for many years.
-In November of 2020 we are rebooting our Ladies' Fellowship which meets on the second Tuesday of each month.
+In November of 2020 we rebooted our Ladies' Fellowship.

 It is our sincere prayer that 2021 will be our best year yet!
 We pray that you will come join us and be a part of what God is doing on Winesap Road.